Respect Game or Expect Flames

-Respect Game or Expect Flames is a collaborative studio album by Casual and J. Rawls.
+Respect Game or Expect Flames is a collaborative studio album by rapper Casual and producer J. Rawls.
 It was released on Nature Sounds on August 28, 2012.

 Critical reception

 Mark Bozzer of Exclaim! wrote, "Smash Rockwell (Casual) weaves in and out of the funk that Rawls provides throughout the full-length, although he stumbles yet again out of the gate on the album opener."
 He stated that "Respect Game or Expect Flames" and "Hier-O-Dot" are the album's highlights.
 T. Love of Okayplayer called the album "one of the most consistently dope and balanced albums in 2012," adding that it "is a crowd pleaser regardless of geographic origin and is sure to win both artists new fans on both coasts."